Wilber Week 2023: Amsterdam, Netherland

 Discussions went on about what GIMP is trying to do, with some suggestions or opinions.
 This meeting was interesting especially because we could get Ton’s opinion about their own experiences on various topics, things they think they did well, less well, or are not so sure were such good ideas now…

 Simon reminded on his experience with a company wanting to use GIMP for carpet designing with indexed mode (knitting machines?).
-He would like that GIMP improves its indexed mode and says that not that much were missing for it to be very usable for this usage.
+He would like that GIMP improves its indexed mode and says that not that much were missing for it to be very usable for this use case.

 - Various discussions happened around evolution on palettes.
 First of all, we have 2 concepts in GIMP: palette and colormap, which are basically the same thing except that one is image data and the other is generic GIMP data.
 Eventually these 2 concepts should likely be merged to one (a “palette” can simply be tied to an image or to the GIMP instance).